Remington Arms: 21st century

-Beginning in late 2017, Remington began bankruptcy planning, having suffered declining sales and reputation; damage from an August 2017 exposé on the CBS news program “60 Minutes” about X-Mark Pro trigger defects linked to several deaths, and amassed some $950 million worth of debt.
+Beginning in late 2017, Remington began bankruptcy planning, having suffered declining sales and reputation; damage from an August 2017 exposé on the CBS news program 60 Minutes about X-Mark Pro trigger defects linked to several deaths, and amassed some $950 million worth of debt.
 The low sales and debt were blamed on either a reduction in "panic-buying", or diminishing quality and reputation.
-Remington filed for bankruptcy in March 2018.
-Remington exited bankruptcy on May 17, 2018, less than two months later.
+Remington filed for bankruptcy in March 2018, and exited bankruptcy on May 17, 2018, less than two months later.
 The company's quick exit was due to a pre-approved restructuring plan supported by 97% of its creditors, which canceled all shares of common stock issued before the bankruptcy proceedings, and the issuance of new shares to convert over $775 million of company debt into equity.

 The families of nine victims and a teacher who were shot and survived the 2012 Sandy Hook Elementary School shooting with a Remington Bushmaster rifle filed a wrongful death lawsuit in Connecticut state court seeking a jury trial to recover unspecified damages.
 The case was briefly moved to federal court before being referred back to the state court level.
 In 2016, the suit was initially dismissed by a Connecticut Superior Court citing the immunity provided to firearms manufacturers by the federal Protection of Lawful Commerce in Arms Act (PLCAA) of 2005.
 Remington's bankruptcy delayed the suit.
-On March 14, 2019, the Connecticut Supreme Court ruled 4–3 that the suit's wrongful marketing claim could proceed to trial under Connecticut's Unfair Trade Practices Act (CUTPA) which addressed marketing including "truly unethical and irresponsible marketing practices promoting criminal conduct" and was not preempted by the PLCAA.
+On March 14, 2019, the Connecticut Supreme Court ruled, 4–3, that the suit's wrongful marketing claim could proceed to trial under Connecticut's Unfair Trade Practices Act (CUTPA) which addressed marketing including "truly unethical and irresponsible marketing practices promoting criminal conduct" and was not preempted by the PLCAA.
 The US Supreme Court declined to hear the case.
-On February 15, 2022, it was announced that a $73,000,000 settlement had been reached between the Sandy Hook families and Remington.
+On February 15, 2022, it was announced that a $73 million settlement had been reached between the Sandy Hook families and Remington.
 The cost of the settlement was borne by insurers.

-On July 28, 2020, it filed again for Chapter 11 bankruptcy protection.
-During the bankruptcy auction in September 2020, Remington Outdoor Company was sold in parts.
-The Remington Arms business and the non-Marlin firearms business was sold to Roundhill Group LLC.
-Remington's ammunition business, brand name and trademarks were sold to Vista Outdoor.